wowasa/x3ml/README.md

 * **Transparency**

 	The most important feature of X3ML is its general application to mapping creation and execution and hopefully its longevity.
 People must be able to easily understand how it works.
 The **cleaner** the core design of this engine and X3ML language, and the clearer its documentation, the more readily it will get traction and become the basis for future mappings.

-* **Collaborative Mapping Memory**

-	The X3ML mapping descriptions must lend themselves to being stored and handled by collaborative tools, as well as potentially written by hand.
-This was the motivation for choosing a simple syntax in XML, and one which does not depend on implicit knowledge.
-This particular project is about developing an engine that executes X3ML to extract triples from XML, but related projects will focus on making the X3ML easy to build, discuss, and edit.

-* **Separation between Schema Mapping and URI Generation**

-	Schema mapping needs to be separated from the concern of generating proper URIs so that different expertise can be applied these two very different responsibilities.
-The URI expert must ensure that the generated URIs match certain criteria such as consistency and uniqueness, while the Schema experts only need to concern themselves with the proper interpretation of the source.

 * **Re-use of Standards and Technologies**